bpVandana/Alexa_movie_skill/movie/README.md

 	Put the default URL as `https://bot.<cluster-name>.hasura-app.io/movies`.
 (Run `$ hasura cluster status` from root directory to know your cluster name).

-	**Note**: For quick testing, we have one skill service live at https://bot.dedication76.hasura-app.io/yoda_quotes.
-(This test service will work only if you have followed 1 and 2)
+	**Note**: For quick testing, we have one skill service live at https://bot.incipiently69.hasura-app.io/movies(This test service will work only if you have followed 1 and 2)

 	Click next.